ADHD in boys

 This is the major relay system among the many pathways that enter and leave the brain.
 A dopamine deficiency here can cause inattention, impulsivity, or hyperactivity.

-These four regions interact with one another, so a deficiency in one region may cause a problem in one or more of the others.
+These four regions interact, so a deficiency in one area may cause a problem in one or more of the others.
 ADHD results from problems in one or more of these regions.

 NEUROPATHOPYSIOLOGY OF ADHD

-ADHD is associated with several neurophysiological deficits.
-More recent theoretical approaches integrate clinical symptoms and neuropsychological difficulties within a framework of specific brain dysfunctions: cognitive deficits may emerge from dysfunctions particularly in fronto-striatal or mesocortical brain networks dopaminergic system, while problems with reward processing may be associated with dysfunctions in the mesolimbic dopaminergic system (Sagvolden et al., 2005; Sonuga-Barke, 2005).
+ADHD is linked to multiple neurophysiological deficits.
+Recent theories combine clinical symptoms and neuropsychological challenges within the framework of specific brain dysfunctions.
+Cognitive deficits in ADHD may arise from dysfunctions in the frontostriatal or mesocortical brain networks, both of which involve the dopaminergic system.
+Additionally, difficulties with reward processing are likely connected to problems in the mesolimbic dopaminergic system (Sagvolden et al., 2005; Sonuga-Barke, 2005).

-However, deficits in ADHD may already be seen in the resting brain, and a more fundamental neuronal network approach suggests that in ADHD particularly Default Mode-Network (DMN) activity (usually prominent during rest) may interfere with activity in neuronal networks engaged in task processing, leading to difficulties in state regulation and periodic attentional lapses (Sonuga-Barke and Castellanos, 2007; Castellanos and Proal, 2012).
-That is why neurofeedback in ADHD management is very effective with long-lasting results.
+Research suggests that these deficits can be present even in the resting brain.
+A more fundamental neuronal network approach points to Default Mode-Network (DMN) activity as a significant issue.
+DMN activity, typically prominent during rest, may interfere with the brain’s task-related networks, leading to challenges in state regulation and periodic attention lapses (Sonuga-Barke and Castellanos, 2007; Castellanos and Proal, 2012).
+This interference explains why neurofeedback is particularly effective in managing ADHD, offering long-lasting results.

 BRAIN WAVES IN ADHD

-ADHD has been associated with certain clinical behavioral symptoms for many years.
-Recently, interest has been focused on ADHD, to determine whether certain abnormal EEG patterns correlate with clinical manifestations of ADHD.
+ADHD has been associated with specific clinical behavioral symptoms for many years.
+Recently, interest has been focused on ADHD to determine whether specific abnormal EEG patterns correlate with clinical manifestations of ADHD.

-Multiple studies have determined that compared to gender and age-matched controls, children with ADHD have greater theta activity.
-Other studies showed an increase in delta activity, coupled with decreased alpha and beta activities.
+Multiple studies have determined that children with ADHD have more significant theta activity compared to gender and age-matched controls.
+Other studies showed increased delta activity coupled with decreased alpha and beta activities.

 Additionally, abnormalities in the theta/beta ratio are one of the most significant measures of EEG alterations in ADHD.

-Brain scans show that ADHD brains produce more low-frequency delta or theta brain waves than do neurotypical brains, and often show a shortage of the high-frequency beta brain waves linked to focus and impulse control.
+Brain scans show that ADHD brains produce more low-frequency delta or theta brain waves than do neurotypical brains and often show a shortage of high-frequency beta brain waves linked to focus and impulse control.

 NEUROFEEDBACK FOR ADHD MANAGEMENT

-Neurofeedback (NFB) as a non-pharmacological intervention for ADHD management utilizes cognitive behavioral therapeutic elements to gain access to and practice brain activity.
-Several organizations worldwide are looking into claims that neurofeedback works just as well as pharma when it comes to helping kids with ADHD.
-A course of Neurofeedback sessions can have the same effect as the ongoing intake of psychostimulant medications like Ritalin, for example.
-The benefit of Neurofeedback, however, is that ongoing treatment is rarely needed after the course length and medications can be avoided altogether.
+EEG Biofeedback or Neurofeedback (NFB) is a non-pharmacological intervention for ADHD management that incorporates cognitive behavioral therapy elements to train and regulate brain activity.
+Many organizations worldwide are exploring the claims that neurofeedback can be as effective as pharmaceutical treatments in helping children with ADHD.
+For example, a course of neurofeedback sessions may have the same effect as regularly taking psychostimulant medications like Ritalin.
+However, unlike medication, neurofeedback often eliminates the need for ongoing treatment after the course completion, reducing reliance on drugs altogether.

-The functioning of the brain and a person’s behavior are connected.
-Changes in behavior can change the brain, and changes in the brain can change behavior.
-Neurofeedback aims to change a person’s behavior by changing their brain.
-With neurofeedback, it is possible to train the brain in a positive, natural way.
-The goal of neurofeedback is to increase the brain’s capacity for beta waves while diminishing the frequency of delta and theta waves.
+The brain’s functioning and a person’s behavior are interconnected.
+Changes in behavior can alter the brain and vice versa.
+Neurofeedback focuses on changing behavior by training the brain in a positive, natural manner.
+The primary goal is to increase the brain’s capacity for beta waves while reducing the occurrence of delta and theta waves, helping to improve attention and focus.

 Key Electrode Sites for ADHD Neurofeedback